hpcc-systems/Medley/README.md

 is a set of records containing one of your original IDs and a related ID (RelatedIDLayout format).

-Fun Search Scenario #2:  Given a set of information that mimics the data you have indexed -- basically a populated one-record dataset in the same format as your original data -- and find the IDs of the matching records.
+**Fun Search Scenario #2:**  Given a set of information that mimics the data you have indexed -- basically a populated one-record dataset in the same format as your original data -- and find the IDs of the matching records.

-1) Create a dataset with a layout that includes at least the fields used when creating the deletion neighborhood indexes.
+1) Create a dataset with a layout that includes at least the fields used when creating the deletion neighborhood indexes and populate it with your search values.
 Make sure to include the unique ID field, even though you probably don't have a value for it.
 You can have more than one record in this dataset if needed.

 2) Pass this created dataset to CreateLookupTable() along with the field directive string you used when creating the lookup